 It is our mission to promote, provide and teach soccer in the "Spirit of the Game."
 FUN, FAIRNESS and SAFETY.
 We provide recreational and competitive soccer for players; boys and girls ages 9-19.
 We strive to provide the best competition for all players at their level of play.

-2020-2021 Tryouts completed registration for the 2020 Fall and 2021 Summer Season's is now open!
+With 2020-2021 Tryouts completed registration for the 2020 Fall and 2021 Summer Season's is now open!
 If you are looking for a new soccer experience and prefer a club based on fun, development, diversity and affordability, try North East United!
 We take players of all ages and skill levels and host both competitive teams as well as recreational.
-Register for our FREE tryouts on July 23 (U9-U11) & July 26 (U12-U19)

 Register now!
 Early bird pricing ends October 1!

 All rules of Phase 2 apply except as noted below.

 ○ Contact is allowed within the training environment.

 ○ Clubs/teams should still keep pod sizes to 25 and intermixing between pods should be kept to a minimum.

 ○ Starting on June 24, scrimmages/matches may resume.
 Please note that the pod/gathering size requirement only applies to training's/practices, not scrimmages/matches.